braze-inc/braze-docs/_docs/_hidden/other/email_validation.md

 Regex: /^[\w\d](?:[\w\d-]{0,61}[\w\d])?(?:\.[\w\d](?:[\w\d-]{0,61}[\w\d])?)+$/i

 **Regex explanation:**
-1. host domain must start with a alphanumeric character (a-z or 0-9)
+1. The host domain must start with a alphanumeric character (a-z or 0-9)
-2. host domain can only contain one period “.”
+2. The host domain must contain atleast one period “.”
-3. Host domain cannot contain two or more consecutive periods
+3. The host domain cannot contain two or more consecutive periods
-4. host domain must end with a top level domain
+4. The host domain must end with a top level domain (TLD)
-5. the top level domain is determined by anything after the ‘.’ and can only contain alphanumeric characters (a-z or 0-9)
+5. The top level domain is determined by anything after the ‘.’ and can only contain alphanumeric characters (a-z or 0-9).
+Some Valid TLDs contain dashes.
+You can find them toward the bottom of the TLD list http://data.iana.org/TLD/tlds-alpha-by-domain.txt
-6. can contain the following characters: (**.**) or (**?**)

 {% alert important %}
 Unicode is accepted for both the local and host domain part of the email address.